-Prior year amounts related to share-based compensation have been reclassified to salaries and employee benefits and general and administrative expenses within our condensed consolidated statement of operations for consistency with the current period presentation.
+Prior year amounts related to share-based compensation for awards to employees have been reclassified to salaries and employee benefits and amounts for awards to non-employees and directors have been reclassified to general and administrative expenses within our condensed consolidated statement of operations for consistency with the current period presentation.
 This reclassification had no effect on the reported results of operations.